 The GTIA modes are selected by the priority register, PRIOR.
 PRIOR is shadowed at location \$26F hex by the OS and is located at D01B hex in the chip.
 Bits D6 and D7 are the controlling bits.
 When neither is set there are no GTIA modes and GTIA operates just like CTIA.
 When D7 is 0 and D6 is 1, Mode 9 is specified which allows 16 different luminances of the same hue.
 Remember the pixel data supplied by ANTIC is four bits wide which means 16 different values can be represented.
 Players and missiles can be used in this mode to introduce additional hues.
-When D7 is 1 and D6 is 0, Mode 10 is This mode gives nine colors in the display by using the four specified. playfield color registers plus the four player/missile color registers plus the one background color register.
-When players are used in this mode, the four player/missile color registers are used for them also.
+When D7 is 1 and D6 is 0, Mode 10 is specified.
+This mode gives nine colors in the display by using the four playfield color registers plus the four player/missile color registers are used for them also.
 When D7 is 1 and D6 is 1, Mode 11 is specified.
 This mode gives 16 hues with the same luminance again because 16 different values can be represented by four bits.
+Players and missiles can be used in this mode to introduce different by four bits.
+Players and missiles can be used in the represented by four bits.
+Players and missiles can be used in this mode to introduce by four bits.
 Players and missiles can be used in this mode to introduce different luminances.